r-hub/blog/content/post/2020-07-27-js-r/index.md

 As an R user, you might really appreciate literate R programming.
 You're lucky, you can actually use JavaScript in R Markdown.

-A first, maybe less exciting JavaScript / R Markdown integration consists in transforming your JS chunks into scripts embedded in a HTML output so that the *browser* executes the JavaScript code.
-See [knitr default JS engine](https://rmarkdown.rstudio.com/authoring_knitr_engines.html%23sql#JavaScript), and for more functionality, [js4shiny](https://pkg.js4shiny.com/reference/html_document_js.html).
+At a basic level, `knitr` includes a [JavaScript chunk engine](https://rmarkdown.rstudio.com/authoring_knitr_engines.html%23sql#JavaScript) that writes the code in JavaScript chunks marked with <code>\`\`\`{js}</code> into a `<script>` tag in the HTML document.
+The JS code is then rendered *in the browser* when the reader opens the output document!

 Now, what about executing JS code at compile time i.e. when knitting?
-For that there are two experimental packages providing knitr engines both using Node, [bubble](https://github.com/ColinFay/bubble#knitr) and again [js4shiny](https://pkg.js4shiny.com/reference/html_document_js.html).
+For that the experimental [bubble](https://github.com/ColinFay/bubble#knitr) package provides a knitr engines that uses [Node](https://nodejs.org/en/) to run JavaScript chunks and insert the results in the rendered output.

+The [js4shiny](https://pkg.js4shiny.com) package blends of the above approaches in [html\_document\_js()](https://pkg.js4shiny.com/articles/literate-javascript.html), an R Markdown output for [literate JavaScript programming](https://pkg.js4shiny.com/articles/literate-javascript.html).
+In this case, JavaScript chunks are run in the reader's browser and console outputs and results are written into output chunks in the page, mimicking R Markdown's R chunks.

+If you like the literate programming approach to learning and using JavaScript, keep your eye on the [reactor](https://github.com/herbps10/reactor) package.
+It's an experimental package that aims to bring [Observable notebooks](https://observablehq.com/) into R Markdown documents.

 #### Different problem, using JS libraries in Rmd documents